 Bio-based, renewable raw materials have a lower environmental impact than traditional petroleum-based inputs.
 They, in fact, help to save fossil resources and can contribute to reducing greenhouse gas emissions.
-Forest and crops absorb $CO_2$ from the atmosphere during their growth and continue storing it once harvested.
-To get a bit technical, trees absorb $CO_2$ through photosynthesis and release oxygen in return.
-The $CO_2$ absorbed is kept in the wood products for their whole life-time.
+Forest and crops absorb CO2 from the atmosphere during their growth and continue storing it once harvested.
+To get a bit technical, trees absorb through the photosynthesis CO2 and solar energy in their wood creation and release oxygen in return.
+The CO2 absorbed is kept in the wood products for their whole lifetime.